brennanwesley/All-Access-Artist/README_Current Status.md

 ## Conclusion

-The release management system has reached a comprehensive and fully functional state with v2.2.0.
-All core features including release creation, task management, songs management, and lyrics management are fully operational.
-The ReleaseDetail page is now complete with all three tabs functioning properly.
+The release management system has reached a comprehensive and fully functional state with v2.3.0.
+All core features including release creation, task management, songs management, lyrics management, and unified navigation are fully operational.
+The system now provides seamless navigation between all pages with intelligent routing and state management.

+**Latest Achievement:** Unified navigation system enables consistent sidebar navigation from any page, with route-aware logic that handles transitions between main app sections and detail pages gracefully.

 **Current Priority:** Address remaining environment variable configuration for production readiness, then focus on advanced features like real-time updates and metadata tools.

-**System Status:** Feature-complete for core release management workflow.
+**System Status:** Feature-complete for core release management workflow with unified navigation.
 Ready for production deployment and advanced feature development.